Sony Reportedly Isn’t Pleased With Naughty Dog For Spending Over 5 Years & $300 Million On A Single-Player Game [Update]

 Sony Interactive Entertainment isn’t pleased with Naughty Dog for spending over 5 years and more than 300 million US Dollars on a single-player game.

-According to Schreier, Sony Interactive Entertainment does indeed have an issue letting Naughty Dog spend over 5 years and more than 300 million US Dollars on a single-player game.
+In his response, Schreier said that Sony Interactive Entertainment also has an issue letting Naughty Dog spend over 5 years and more than 300 million US Dollars on a single-player game.
 “Oh [Sony] definitely [has] an issue with that,” he said.
 The studio took around 7 years to release The Last of Us Part II and may take even more to finish work on its next title, Intergalactic: The Heretic Prophet.
 Meanwhile, other PlayStation first-party studios like Insomniac Games and Housemarque have released multiple single-player titles in the time frame it takes Naughty Dog to finish one.

 Intergalactic: The Heretic Prophet has been in development since 2020, as confirmed by Naughty Dog president and game director Neil Druckmann across multiple interviews.
 If the game does end up seeing the light of day next year in 2027, it will maintain the studio’s 7-year release cadence.
 The developer began work on The Last of Us Part II after the release of The Last of Us back in 2013.